resourceguru/api-docs/endpoints/webhooks.md

 Resource Guru supports integration with other services using webhooks.
-Account owners and users with administrative priveledges may create new webhooks for services by posting to the webhooks endpointwith a name of the webhook, the payload url which is the intended endpoint, and the events for which payloads should be sent.
+Account owners and users with administrative priveledges may create new webhooks for services by posting to the webhooks endpoint with a name of the webhook, the payload url which is the intended endpoint, and the events for which payloads should be sent.

-Payloads are created every minute which include any and all changes made within the application for the event types specified within the created webhooks.
+Payloads are created every minute, which includes any and all changes made within the application for the event types specified within the created webhooks.

-The user also has the option of providing an additional secret which is a string which is combined with the payload to be delivered to create a HMAC SHA256 digest as an added security header.
+The user also has the option of providing an additional secret string which is combined with the payload to be delivered to create a HMAC SHA256 digest as an added security header.

 The content type of payloads being sent is JSON, with the following headers: